Marigold (Ursinia anthemoides). |

 and a healthy, flowering Struthiola dodecandra bush.

-A tiny, beautiful Romulea hirsuta
+A tiny, beautiful Romulea hirsuta,

 and a paler version of Romulea hirsuta.